nawawi/gitbook-docketcache/constants.md

 Split a cache file into smaller directory.

-Set to `true` to chunk cache files into smaller directories to avoid an excessive number of cache files in one directory.
-Only enable it if you have difficulty clearing the cache manually or experience slowdowns when the cache becomes too large.
+Set to `true` to chunk cache files into smaller directories to avoid an excessive number of cache files in one directory.\
 Default:

 ```php
 define('DOCKET_CACHE_CHUNKCACHEDIR', false);
 ```

+{% hint style="info" %}
+Only enable it if you have difficulty clearing the cache manually or experience slowdowns when the cache becomes too large.
+{% endhint %}

 ## DOCKET\_CACHE\_PATH